-The Department of Employment is committed to preventing fraud in all aspects of its business.
+The Department of Employment, Skills, Small and Family Business (formerly Department of Jobs and Small Business) is committed to preventing fraud in all aspects of its business.
 The department’s fraud control framework aims to ensure that the department can maintain a high level of service to the community.
 It is designed to protect public money and property and to protect the integrity, security and reputation of the department.
 The department’s fraud control framework ensures that:

 - fraud against the department is minimised;